If you’re looking to lose a few extra pounds or just haven’t been able to hit the gym much, you might consider wearing a men’s slimming undershirt.

 But do slimming undershirts really work?
 I’d say yes.

 A decent slimming undershirt can help mask the additional pounds.
 At the same time, it can help your clothes feel more comfortable while you’re working to slim back down.
 Even the poorest performing men’s slimming undershirts I’ve tested do offer some slimming or shaping benefits.

-The better ones will do a pretty good job in “shifting” your flab.
+The better slimming undershirts will do a pretty good job in “shifting” your flab compared to lower-quality ones.
 However, the more flab you have, the more “sausage effect” you will, no doubt, experience.

 Here’s an email I got from a reader recently that asked about just that:

 First off, I have to say I think it’s amazing this website exists.
 Who knew it was necessary, but it certainly is!

 I’ve been combing through it trying to find an answer which probably exists on the website.
 Therefore, if you just want to link me there, that is fine by me.